Harmonic Information Theory

 PDF

-Official preliminary edition of the book with full typographic design.
-The ISBN, when assigned, will correspond exclusively to this format.
+Official first digital edition of the book with full typographic design.
+The ISBN corresponds exclusively to this format.

 Markdown